 Many of the services offered promote organic gardening or working with vermiculture (i.e. composting with red wriggling worms).
 For me it was a wonderful way of de-cluttering my home.
 All those old clothes I didn’t wear anymore, books I would never read again, ornaments whose origin I had forgotten, the kitchen bric-a-brac that cluttered the cupboards, the music I no longer liked.
 All of it I just took to the Talent Market.
 Off they went with proud new owners, leaving me feeling clearer and lighter.

 Decluttering is like a fresh breeze clearing out stagnant energy.
 It aligns with the spiritual concept that only by getting rid of the old can you make space for the new.
 Old and new in this sense is not about materialism and wanting only new things.
 It helps us to construct our lives in a way that allows your soul to sing.
 All the heaviness of unwanted possessions, relationships, thoughts, etc. stop your soul from finding its song.

 In our world we are bombarded from many different directions, and wealth in terms of money cannot be relied upon.
 A stronger wealth comes in the form of social capital, from living in community and building resilience at a community level.
 The community exchange system is a powerful way of building just that.

-and we follow the transition movement slogan of ‘think global, act local’ by having lots of local exchanges all around the world capable of trading with each other.
+We follow the transition movement slogan of ‘think global, act local’ by having lots of local exchanges all around the world capable of trading with each other.

-by Liane Greeff, coordinator: EcoDoc Africa
+By Liane Greeff, coordinator: EcoDoc Africa